-You might be surprised to know that honey is a natural remedy with many health benefits for dogs.
-It can help with everything from allergies to digestion problems.
-And it tastes great too!
+You might be surprised to know that honey can help with allergies and digestion problems.
+And it tastes great, too!
 Can dogs eat honey?
-The answer is yes, in small amounts.
+The answer is YES, in small amounts.

 Key Takeaways

-- 🍯 The best thing to do for your dog is give it honey in small amounts.
+• The best thing to do for your dog is give them honey in small amounts.

 Benefits of Honey for Dogs

-The pollen in a dog’s body helps it to create antibodies and cure diseases.
-Moreover, pollen is fantastic for your hound’s eye health.
+The pollen in honey helps to create antibodies and cure diseases.
+Moreover, it’s fantastic for your hound’s eye health.
 Next, if Rocky is suffering from kennel cough, an itchy or sore throat, honey will work wonders!
 As mentioned before, honey works as an antifungal supplement to guarantee healthy skin and coat in your dog.

 When Is Giving Honey to Your Dog Not the Best Idea?